Latesch/Network-Tools/README.en.md

 # NetTools Web

-A **Flask**-based web application with built-in network utilities.
+A web application built with **Flask** that provides network utilities.
-It allows running basic network commands via a web interface:
+It allows you to run basic network commands via a web interface:

-* `Ping` with configurable parameters (packet count, timeout, etc.);
+* `Ping` with customizable parameters (packet count, timeout, etc.);
-* `Traceroute` with adjustable options;
+* `Traceroute` with configurable options;
 * Color-coded results (success, warning, error);
 * Logging of all requests into an SQLite database;
-* History view with detailed request information;
+* View history and details of each request;
-* Ability to delete single logs or the entire history;
+* Delete individual logs or the entire history;
 * User authentication (Flask-Login) with password hashing;
-* User registration through the web interface;
+* User registration via web interface;
 * User roles (regular user / administrator);
 * Access control:

-  * guest → only run commands;
+  * guest → only execute commands;
-  * authenticated user → run commands + view/manage logs.
+  * authenticated user → execute commands + view/manage logs.

 ---